groz/fotm/README.md

 - Publish period for when the data was collected somewhere on the page

 Frontend:
+- Investigate populating top setups by total times seen (as it truly reflects the fotm)
 - Remove particular teams information from preloaded team setups
 - Add querying for teams running fotm setup on fotm click
 - When Playing now is empty show the time of latest update